The Wildlings

 Sabrina earned her PhD in Molecular Genetics at the University of Toronto, where she investigated how viruses interact with bacteria.
 Intrigued by bacterial genetics and biotechnology, she shifted into the field of synthetic biology.
 Outside of work, Sabrina enjoys baking, learning to play various musical instruments, listening to podcasts, and playing board games.
 Her favorite wild animal is the mysterious slow loris.

-• Takeshi Tabuchi, Ph.D. - Sr. Research Associate
+• Takeshi Tabuchi, Ph.D. - Scientist

 Takeshi became interested in microbes during his undergraduate studies in Peru.
 He then moved to Japan where he worked on genomics and transcriptomics of secondary metabolites-producing bacteria.
 He obtained his PhD in synthetic biology at the Okinawa Institute of Science and Technology working with RNA switches and cell-free systems.
 In his free time, Takeshi enjoys video games, MTG, hiking, swimming, kickboxing, and football (soccer).
 His favorite wild animal is the mischievous squirrel.